Integrate Security Command Center with Google SecOps

 Connectors

-For more detail about how to configure connectors in Google SecOps, see Ingest your data (connectors) .
+To learn more about configuring connectors in Google SecOps, see Ingest your data (connectors) .

-Use the Google Security Command Center - Findings Connectorto retrieve information about findings from Security Command Center.
+Use the Security Command Center - Findings Connectorto retrieve information about findings from Security Command Center.

 Connector inputs

-The Google Security Command Center - Findings Connectorrequires the following parameters:
+The Security Command Center - Findings Connectorrequires the following parameters:

 Product Field Name